 Medical devices are classified based on risk:

-- EU MDR: Class I (low risk), Class IIa (moderate risk), Class IIb (higher risk), and Class III (high risk, requires rigorous clinical evaluation and certification by a Notified Body).
+- EU MDR: Class I (low risk), Class IIa (moderate risk), Class IIb (moderate-higher risk), and Class III (high risk).
+All device classes, except Class I non-sterile products, require a Notified Body approval.

 While both emphasize patient safety, key differences include:

 Notified Bodies (NBs) are independent organizations designated by EU authorities to assess medical device compliance.
-For Class IIa, IIb, and III devices, NBs review technical documentation, conduct audits, and issue CE certifications.
+For Class I sterile, IIa, IIb, and III devices, NBs review technical documentation, conduct audits, and issue CE certifications.

 Why Choose ADRES?